woman working out at the gym

 All in all, habits develop automatically, and the more often we engage in a certain behavioral pattern, the deeper it’s embedded in our brains.
 Examples include driving a car, brushing our teeth, or loading the dishwasherFor example, you don’t have to think about the complicated movement needed to drive a car—you just get the key, turn the engine, and start driving around.
 In other words, a habit is a behavioral pattern that can be formed via frequent repetition.
 As we’re going to see later, the rest is just details.

-Here are some of the common pitfalls many people fall into when trying to build running habits:
+Here are a few of the common pitfalls many people fall into when trying to build running habits:

 • Doing too much too soon